Domestic land snails: Achatina. Snail at home, what it needs

 Benefits of keeping Achatina

 The Achatina snail, according to mollusk breeders, is an ideal pet.
-Consider the main advantages of snails as pets:
+Let's look at the main advantages of snails as pets:

-1. These creatures are not whimsical in care, they do not create noise.
+1. These creatures are easy to care for and do not create noise.

-2. They are not intrusive, and you do not need to ask your acquaintances to sit with them when you are away.
+2. They're not intrusive, and you don't have to ask people you know to babysit when you're away.

 3. Achatina can live without you for two weeks.

-5. Snails with good care can live up to 10 years.
+5. With good care, snails can live up to 10 years.

-Serves as a home for the snail terrarium container made of plastic or plexiglass.
+Will serve as a home for a snail container-terrarium made from plastic or plexiglass.
 You can also use regular glass for.
-For a medium-sized snail, to make it feel comfortable, you need a terrarium with a volume of at least 3 liters.
-Therefore, if you are planning to start an Achatina family, take a larger container.
+For a medium-sized snail to feel comfortable, you need a terrarium with a volume of at least 3 liters.
+Therefore, if you are planning to start a family of Achatina, take a larger container.

-Or the terrarium should be equipped with special covers that have small holes.
-This is done so that Achatina does not run away, and at the same time there is air access.
+Or the terrarium should be equipped with special lids that have small holes.
+This is done so that Achatina does not escape, and at the same time there is access to air.

-The bottom of the terrarium, in which the snail will live, must be lined with a layer of substrate.
-For these purposes, you need to take flower compost without the addition of fertilizers or pure peat (but it can create a very acidic environment).
+The bottom of the terrarium in which the snail will live must be lined with a layer of substrate.
+For these purposes, you need to take flower compost without adding fertilizers or pure peat (but it can create a very acidic environment).

-Soil is needed so that your snail can burrow into it during the day.
+The soil is necessary so that your snail can burrow into it during the day.
 It is necessary to ensure that the substrate is constantly moist, and wet it with water from a spray bottle at least twice a day.
 If the substrate is very dry, the snail will smear it with its mucus and get dirty, and the glass of the terrarium will also get dirty.

-It is not recommended to use clay and fatty loams as a substrate; it is not necessary to add pieces of wood and bark to the soil.
-It is allowed to pour a little loose sand or hazelnut shells, or the core of a walnut.
-Nut shells are more convenient than ordinary soil, they do not get dirty, so you will need to clean the container less often.
+It is not recommended to use clay and fatty loams as a substrate; there is no need to add pieces of wood and bark to the soil.
+It is allowed to sprinkle a little loose sand or hazelnut shells, or the core of a walnut.
+Walnut shells are more convenient than regular soil; they do not get dirty, so you will need to clean the container less often.

-However, flies can start in such a substrate, which are harmless to the pet, but will fly around the house.
+However, in such a substrate flies can appear, which are harmless to the pet, but will fly throughout the house.

 Important!
 Regardless of the type of substrate, its thickness at the bottom of the container should be at least 4 cm.